albanero/python-data-cleansing/README.md

  * The Country code: `+1`

 ## Reporting
-The end result should be in a `.txt` file in the `output` directory, and should include:
+The output should be in a `.txt` file, and should include:
 * For each column, calculate:
   * `count`
   * `min`